Wellbeing & Engagement Showcase

 Have you been tasked with doing more with less?
 Sounds like you may have just have been assigned a process improvement project.
 Now what?
 Please join your PCMC colleagues to get a sampling of process improvement tools and engage in discussions about how others at the University have used and work through a process improvement project.

-- Creating a Process Map - Robert Jankovich - Slide used for discussion & Visio Tools for Process Mapping
+- Creating a Process Map - Robert Jankovich

-- Process Mapping Step 2 Analysis - Sarah Wuest - Slides used for discussion
+- Process Mapping Step 2 Analysis - Sarah Wuest

-- Problem Resolution and A3 Tool - LaToya Bell - Slides used for discussion & A3 Workbook
+- Problem Resolution and A3 Tool - LaToya Bell

-- Implementation and Change Management -Lea Bittner-Eddy - Slides used for discussion & What Change Leaders Need to Know
+- Implementation and Change Management -Lea Bittner-Eddy

 Leading Change: Navigating the Human & Cultural Dynamics